f5devcentral/f5-agility-labs-sslviz/docs/class1/module2/lab2.rst

    * - WEB SHELL
      - N/A
      - N/A
+   * - WIRESHARK TAP
+     - N/A
+     - N/A
-   * - WEBRDP (Guacamole)
+   * - SYSLOG WEB
-     - user
+     - N/A
-     - user
+     - N/A

-The **WEBRDP** service leverages an instance of Guacamole running on the Ubuntu-Server.
-This acts as a web-based RDP client that connects to the Ubuntu-Client desktop GUI.

 |